lashleigh/nomads/README.md

 all of which is located at /app/views/home/about.html.erb

-# TODO
+## TODO
-# extract and centalize configs
+* extract and centalize configs
  - flickr
  - twitter
  - various consumer_keys

-# maps fail to load when posts array is empty
+* maps fail to load when posts array is empty

-# TODO icons
+* icons
- - icon details are being pulled from the database so they much be imported for things to work right
+ - maybe replace Icon table with a yaml file and key suggestion type off of the name instead of the icon_id